false-schemers/sharpF/int/scheme/README.md

-# Scheme Library Descriptions
+# Scheme Library Definitions

-This directory contains Scheme Library Description (SLD) files to be used with LibL and SIOF interpreters.
+This directory contains Scheme Library Definition (SLD) files to be used with LibL and SIOF interpreters.
 None of the files contain any Scheme code; all of them import and then re-export the necessary bindings from the built-in `(sharpf base)` library providing all supported R7RS-small procedures and syntax forms.